GUIDELINES FOR ADULTS

 Parents should send mail a week in advance or with school representatives to ensure it arrives on time.
 All mail should be distributed at breakfast and lunch only.

 CODES at Mile High Pines

 PO Box 39

 Angelus Oaks, CA 92305

-At least one teacher from your school is REQUIRED to attend all meetings.
+At least one (1) school representative is required to attend all meetings.

-Tues: 11am in Dining Hall, medicine check-in, Orientation meeting, tour
+Tues: 11am in the Dining Hall, medicine check-in, Orientation, campus tour

-Tues: 6.45pm in Dining Hall, Cabin Leader Meet-n-Greet and Q & A
+Tues: 6.45pm in the Dining Hall, Cabin Leader Meet-n-Greet and Q & A

-Wed: 6.45pm in Pine Center, Teacher-Led meeting (CODES Staff not present)
+Wed: 6.45pm in the Pine Center, Teacher-Led meeting

 Daily: 4.50pm in HQ (Medical Monitor station), medical debrief of the day's incidents